johntran/relay/docs/Modern-GraphQLInRelay.md

 ```

 This will create a matching `./__generated__/MyComponent.graphql.json` containing the query id and the operation text of the query in the same directory.
-The Relay Compiler aggregates all the generated `*.graphql.json` into a single complete query map file at `./src/queryMap.graphql.json`.
+The Relay Compiler aggregates all the generated `*.graphql.json` files into a single complete query map file at `./src/queryMap.graphql.json`.
 You can then use this complete
 json file in your server side to map query ids to operation text.

-Fore more details, refer to the [Persisted Queries section](./persisted-queries.html).
+For more details, refer to the [Persisted Queries section](./persisted-queries.html).

 ### Set up relay-compiler